 Tab.
-3-3 Operating fluids
+3-3 Requirements for drive and operating fluids

 In case of applications with special specifications for the quality of the fluid that go beyond what is usual in high-pressure system designs, the system manufacturer will have to determine whether the compressor is adequate for the application.
 For example, these applications may include (but are not limited to) the following: